CA-935/ca-935.github.io/_posts/2020-04-10-Student-Tech-Help-Page.md

  *   Web-based learning tools
  *   Using Chrome extensions on their Chromebooks.

 The link is [here](https://sites.google.com/sandi.net/srhs-student-help-page/home), and you can also find it on the school website under "for students".
+Please note that you have to be signed in to your school account to access it, it will provide a 404 error otherwise.